rkfg/paswitch/README.md

 ```

 The `-i` and `-o` parameters are the same as in the previous command, these are your player's and game's sink input and source output respectively.
 The `-k` and `-c` parameters correspond to the hardware sink and source respectively, you can find them using `pacmd list-sinks` and `pacmd list-sources`.

+You can also add `-n` parameter to see desktop notifications if the switch was successful or an error happened (requires `libnotify-dev` installed).

 Now bind those commands on some hotkeys to easily switch back and forth and entertain other players in the pregame or actual game!